Skip to main content

 Publications

-Each researcher is obliged to report the publication of her or his articles, theses, monographs produced as a result of research in the Archives; in addition, a copy of each publication must be delivered to the archivist who will place it in the library.
+All scholars are required to notify the Archives of the publication of any articles, theses or monographs produced as a result of their research at the Archives.
+A copy of each publication must also be sent to the archivist, who will place it in the library.

-Detail of a letter by Giuseppe Mancini to his brother during his detention in the Fenestrelle prison - document preserved in the Historical Archives of the Jesuit Euro-Mediterranean Province in Rome
+Notes, letters and identity document of Fernando Bortone, Jesuit missionary in China in the early 20th century - Documents preserved in the Historical Archives of the Jesuit Euro-Mediterranean Province in Rome

 Curiosities